 There are lots of equivalent tests that we accept, you can find these on our English Language Requirements page.
 For this application cycle we are also accepting the following tests which can be done online, from home.

-We require a High Pass from the LanguageCert International ESOL B2 Communicator test for both undergraduate and postgraduate study, you can find out all about this test and how to book by visiting LanguageCert's website.
+We require a minimum of a High Pass from the LanguageCert International ESOL B2 Communicator test for both undergraduate and postgraduate study, you can find out all about this test and how to book by visiting LanguageCert's website

 ETS TOEFL at home

 The usual TOEFL exam can now be taken online in a selection of countries.
 You can find out if your country is included and how to book on ETS's website.
 The score we accept is the same for in-person, which is TOEFL iBT 80 (minimum 19 in all four components) for undergraduate study and TOEFL iBT 88 (minimum of 21 in all four components) for postgraduate study.

 There may be reasons why you need to defer your place this year.
 If you have to defer your studies until 2021, you must make your request in writing to firstname.lastname@example.org

 It is important to remember that while you are able to defer until 2021, once this process has been completed, we may not be able to reverse this if you change your mind.
 That's why, if you submit a request, we will give you a fourteen day 'cooling-off period', so that you can consider all the implications of a deferral.
 After two weeks, we will get back in touch to confirm your decision.

 We want to ensure that you make the right choice, having thought about all of the things that will be affected by deferral, such as: